tartiflette/tartiflette/docs/api/subscription.md

   }
 ```

-## `@Resolver`: Manipulation and shape the result of a `@Subscription` function
+## `@Resolver`: Manipulating and shaping the result of a `@Subscription` function

-In some cases, especially when you use tools like Redis, Google Pub/Sub etc ... the value which will be yield won't be structured as expected by the Schema.
-In addition to the `@Subscription`, you can implement the `@Resolver` to shape the data accordingly to the return type.
+In some cases, especially when you use tools like Redis, Google Pub/Sub etc ... the value which will be `yield`ed won't be structured as expected by the Schema.
+In addition to the `@Subscription` decorator, you can implement a wrapper `@Resolver` to shape the data accordingly to the return type.

 ```python
 import asyncio